 It is still acceptable and that’s still enough time for most situations.
 After all, I use planar headphones and they are notorious for sucking up the power.
 The battery takes about 2 hours to charge.

 There is a small LED indicator for each of the metal push-to-activate buttons.
 LED on indicate X-bass on and High power match on.
 There is also a charging LED.

 The volume control also has 2 led lights on each side of the knob that change colors to indicate what format music is being played.
 Green and Yellow for PCM, Cyan, and Blue for DSD, and Magenta for MQA.

 LEDs are subject to change according to iFi and depending on firmware but those are the general colors used by the LEDs to indicate what format it detects and is playing back.

 The hip-dac comes in a printed box 5”x 3.75” x 1.5” in diameter with a white cardboard cradle inside that holds the hip-dac along with some accessories.

-I like when a manufacturer minimizes their packaging.
+I like it when a manufacturer minimizes their packaging.
 It makes me feel like I bought a product and that a high cost was not paid for the packaging and then passed on to the customer.
 Pretty and fancy boxes are fine but to me, they are a waste of money, add cost, and are only good for showing off a product.

 When you open the box, you will find 3 short wires inside the box.
-One PC signal female USB to male USB of slightly over a foot in length, one signal female USB to male USB/C that’s about 5 inches long and one Male USB to male USB/C for charging the unit that’s about 6 inches long.
+One PC signal female USB to male USB of slightly over a foot in length, one signal female USB to male USB/C that’s about 5 inches long, and one Male USB to male USB/C for charging the unit that’s about 6 inches long.

 You also get an MQA setup pamphlet, a small instruction pamphlet, and four 3M stick-on clear rubber feet.